manabie-com/togo/README.md

   - Add priority to task
   - Repeating task
 - Unit tests and integration tests are not fully tested all the cases
+- Error are not handled carefully, response message is not friendly.
+It takes times to do this.